 International fisheries reporting

-Requirements for different fisheries
+Your reporting requirements for different fisheries

-New Zealand commercial fishers and exporters of internationally managed species must meet certain international monitoring and reporting requirements.
+New Zealand commercial fishers and exporters of internationally managed species must meet certain monitoring and reporting requirements.

 About CCSBT reporting

 The Commission for the Conservation of Southern Bluefin Tuna (CCSBT) is the regional fisheries management organisation that manages southern bluefin tuna.
 They make the requirements for southern bluefin tuna fishing.
 To meet these requirements, New Zealand commercial fishers must comply with the southern bluefin tuna catch documentation scheme (CDS).
 There are also some requirements for licensed fish receivers.

 These legal requirements under the CDS are covered in the Fisheries (Southern Bluefin Tuna Catch Documentation Scheme) Regulations 2017.

 There are 2 main requirements for fishers under the CDS.